Uranium Pentoxide SDS

 Waste from residues or unused products:

-• Waste disposal must be in accordance with appropriate Federal, State, and local regulations.
+• Waste disposal must be following appropriate Federal, State, and local regulations.

 • This product, if unaltered by use, may be disposed of by treatment at a permitted facility, or as advised by your local hazardous waste regulatory authority.